giucris/yasp/README.md

 Take a look to the detailed user documentation for [Session](/docs/Session.md), [YaspExecution](/docs/YaspExecution.md) , [YaspPlan](/docs/YaspPlan.md)

+#### Source Process and Dest

+Yasp support all the Apache Spark Source and Destination with the addition of Iceberg Table and Delta Table.
+Yasp support only Spark SQL process.

+**NB There are no specific Dest for Iceberg and Delta table.
+Any write action should be described as SQL process.**

 ## Usage
 **NB: You have to build yasp before using it, please follow the relative section**